What is deep vein thrombosis (DVT)?

 Treatment for DVT, which can comes in form of injections, is essential but you can also manage it by doing various things, which include staying as active as possible and wearing prescribed compression stockings.

 It isn't known whether there is a higher risk of developing a DVT while travelling and pregnant, but you can reduce any changes by staying hydrated, performing simple leg exercises like regularly flexing your ankles and walking about your mode of transport when it's safe to do so.

-DVT treatment usually consists of taking anticoagulant medication, also known as blood-thinners which you will probably take in tablet-form for the next 3 months.
-If your doctor thinks this isn’t suitable you might have to have a filter put into the vena cava vein to prevent it from reaching your heart and lungs.
+DVT treatment usually consists of taking anticoagulant medication, also known as blood thinners, which you will probably take in tablet-form for the next three months.
+If your doctor thinks this isn’t suitable, you might have to have a filter put into the vena cava vein to prevent it from reaching your heart and lungs.

 There is a newer treatment available which involves breaking up and removing the clot through the use of a small tube that is guided through the vein.

 What happens after initial deep vein thrombosis recovery?

 After receiving treatment, you will need to make some lifestyle adjustments to help you recover and prevent it from coming back.
 It is advised that you walk frequently, try to raise your leg when you are sat, and not travel on a plane until your doctor tells you it is safe to do so.
 You should also work towards maintaining a healthy weight, staying active, and drinking plenty of fluids in the long term.